Did you know that marketers who create a marketing action plan for their projects and campaigns are 356% more likely to succeed?

 You must be where your consumers are - and that's most likely on a social media platform.
 Use blogging, forums, monitoring and more, and stay on top of the conversation.

 - Content Marketing: Stay relevant

 Do you want to build a trustworthy image of your brand?
-Create relevant, link-worthy content, and users will start seeing you as a leader in your industry.
+Create relevant, link-worthy content, including video marketing, and users will start seeing you as a leader in your industry.